GeerkeLab/eTOX-ALLIES/README.md

 * Docking: [PLANTS](http://www.tcd.uni-konstanz.de/research/plants.php) or [ParaDocks](https://github.com/cbaldauf/paradocks)
 * Molecular Dynamics: [GROMACS](http://www.gromacs.org)

-The topology and docking stages are executed on the local machine and require the software to be available in the system PATH or user defined in the eTOXlie/data/settings.json configuration file.
+The topology and docking stages are executed on the local machine and require the software to be available and the path to the executables defined in the eTOXlie/data/settings.json configuration file.

 GROMACS molecular dynamics calculations can be offloaded to an external cluster using an SSH connection.
+Configuration of the SSH connection, cluster queueing system and external GROMACS executables should be defined in the eTOXlie/data/settings.json configuration file.

 The eTOXlie installer will try to auto detect prerequisites but a manual check is recommended.

 ### Installation

+The eTOX ALLIES Python code uses a number of third-party Python packages.
+The easiest way to install eTOX ALLIES and respect Python dependencies is to use the Python virtual environment.
+This will install all Python dependencies in a Python virtual environment from the Python package repository (pip).

-Run the eTOX ALLIES installer under bash:
+To install using the virtual environment run the eTOX ALLIES installer under bash as:

     >> ./installer.sh -s

-This will install all Python dependencies in a Python virtual environment from the Python package repository (pip).
+The second option is to install eTOX ALLIES without the virtual environment in wich case you are responsible for installing third-party Python packages yourself.
+The required Python dependencies are listed in the Pipfile.

+To install without the use of the virtual environment run the eTOX ALLIES installer under bash as:

+    >> ./installer.sh -s -n

+**NOTE**

 Please note that the packages installed via pip need the python development headers installed (python-dev)